olcf/olcf-user-docs/systems/summit_user_guide.rst

 -------------------

 The following example illustrates how to use the burst buffers (NVMes) by default on Summit.
-This example uses a hello_world bash script, called test_nvme.sh, and its submission script, check_nvme.lsf.
+This example uses a submission script, check_nvme.lsf.
 It is assumed that the files are saved in the user's GPFS scratch area, /gpfs/alpine/scratch/$USER/projid, and that the user is operating from there as well.
-Do not forget that for all the commands on NVMe, it is required to use jsrun. **Job submssion script: check_nvme.lsf.** This will submit a job to run on one node.
+Do not forget that for all the commands on NVMe, it is required to use jsrun.
+This will submit a job to run on one node.

+**Job submssion script: check_nvme.lsf.**

 .. code::

    #!/bin/bash
    #BSUB -P project123
    #BSUB -J name_test
    #BSUB -o nvme_test.o%J
    #BSUB -W 2
    #BSUB -nnodes 1
    #BSUB -alloc_flags NVME

    #Declare your project in the variable
    projid=xxxxx
    cd /gpfs/alpine/scratch/$USER/$projid

    #Save the hostname of the compute node in a file
    jsrun -n 1 echo $HOSTNAME > test_file